onriv/lean4ij/DEVELOP.md

 The `MsgEmbed` and its subclasses are used for displaying the messages.
 Almost all complexities came from this part.

 ## Developing in Intellij Idea
+If the sync button does not work inside Intellij Idea, run `./gradlew sync` in terminal first.

 Proxy issue (this should only happen in some specific region) If the runPlugin task requires some proxy, create a file named `local.properties` and add the following content to it.
 ```properties
 https.proxyHost=...